SakibAhmed84/dynamic-string/README.md

 - If the first URL is now refreshed the page will show a Message: The saved string is: hello-world

 - To change the string Dynamically just repeat the step with a new string value.

+# Udate:

+As of 05/11/2023 it is no longer required to perform the first two steps i.e. running the terraform state show command in order to retrieve the URLs.
+They are now displayed on screen after the TF apply is performed using Output function.

+Example:

+output_dynamic_string_html_url    = "https://xxxx.lambda-url.eu-west-2.on.aws/"
+output_dynamic_string_updater_url = "https://abcd.lambda-url.eu-west-2.on.aws/"